 When you put a single microphone in a room, the microphone performs an incredible information reduction by discarding all the information about where the sound is coming from and just adding everything together so that a 1-dimensional signal results.
 When recording spatial sound today, multiple directional microphones are often employed in an unwieldy setup.
 For the sound system of the future, however, a bit more sophistication is needed.

 Using the DSP technology that’s available today, it is possible to build a 3D microphone with convenient form factor that retains a lot of information about where sound is coming from in a sound field.
 A great application would be the recording of whole ensembles and ambient sounds.
-Ambisonics is a similar technology that has been around for ages, but it doesn’t benefit from today’s digital technology and I’d argue that a more robust, easier to use, and better performing solution ought to be possible.
+Ambisonics is a technology that can be mentioned in this context.